Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Experiments and results

-All experiments in this study were conducted on a single NVIDIA 5090 GPU under the PyTorch framework.
-To ensure robustness, each experiment was run three times with three fixed random seeds, and the mean and standard deviation are reported.
-The experimental settings were unified as follows: input image resolution 256×256, batch size 4, number of data-loading workers 2; the optimizer was Adam with a learning rate of 3e-4; training lasted 100 epochs, and early stopping was triggered if the validation Dice coefficient did not improve for 10 consecutive epochs.
-Detailed model dimensions and channel designs are provided in our open-source GitHub repository and supplementary files.
+All experiments were conducted on a single NVIDIA 5090 GPU under PyTorch.
+Each experiment was run three times with fixed random seeds.
+The default setting is $256\times256$ resolution, batch size 4, Adam optimizer with learning rate $3\times10^{-4}$, 100 epochs, and early stopping after 10 epochs without validation Dice improvement.
+For resolution robustness validation, additional experiments at $352\times352$ were conducted under identical protocols.
+10\% training data was held out for validation.
+Detailed configurations are in our GitHub repository and supplementary files.

-\subsection{Datasets and Evaluation Metrics}
+\subsection{Datasets and evaluation metrics}

 The experiments in this study were conducted on four authoritative polyp segmentation datasets: CVC-ClinicDB~\cite{CVC-ClinicDB}, Kvasir-SEG~\cite{jha2020kvasir}, PolypGen~\cite{ali2106polypgen}, and PolypDB~\cite{jha2024polypdb}.
-Among them, CVC-ClinicDB and Kvasir-SEG consist of data collected from a single institution and a single imaging device.
-In contrast, the PolypGen dataset aggregates images from six different medical centers.
-At the same time, PolypDB is even more complex, containing five different imaging modalities (BLI, FICE, LCI, NBI, WLI) from three distinct centers.
+CVC-ClinicDB and Kvasir-SEG comprise single-center, single-device data; PolypGen aggregates images from six medical centers; and PolypDB contains five imaging modalities (BLI, FICE, LCI, NBI, WLI) from three distinct centers.

-To assess the model’s general-purpose segmentation capability under colonoscopic imaging conditions, we additionally evaluated it on the Kvasir-Instrument dataset~\cite{kvasirinst}, a surgical-tool segmentation benchmark.
-In this setting, the task is no longer polyp delineation, but the comparatively simpler detection of GI-procedure instruments—snares, balloons, biopsy forceps, etc.
+Each dataset was first split 80:20 into training and test sets, then pooled to form a unified mixed training set and mixed test set.
+All main results in this paper report performance under this protocol.
+External validation was conducted on two completely unseen datasets, ETIS-Larib~\cite{dumitru2023using} and BKAI-IGH~\cite{son2024polyps}, comprising 196 and 1,000 colonoscopy images with expert-annotated masks, respectively.
+Models trained on the mixed dataset were directly evaluated on these external sets without fine-tuning.

-Furthermore, we conducted external validation on two completely unseen datasets, ETIS-Larib~\cite{dumitru2023using} and BKAI-IGH~\cite{son2024polyps}, both providing expert pixel-level gold standard masks for 196 and 1,000 colonoscopy images, respectively.
+For comprehensive validation, we additionally report: (i) \textit{per-dataset intra-dataset results} Training and testing on individual datasets showcase a limited samples scenario(CVC, Kvasir, PolypGen, PolypDB); (ii) \textit{instrument segmentation} To assess the model’s general-purpose segmentation capability under colonoscopic imaging conditions, we additionally evaluated it on the Kvasir-Instrument dataset~\cite{kvasirinst}, a surgical-tool segmentation benchmark.
+In this setting, the task is no longer polyp delineation, but the comparatively simpler detection of procedure instruments.
+Please refer to the supplementary document for the training evaluation results per dataset.